guiibarros/express-mvc/README.md

-# Users Post Crud
+# Express MVC

-Simple express MVC and CRUD project using typescript and docker.
-Instagram-like API, with users and posts entities
+Simple express MVC project using Typescript 💜, Docker and TSyringe for depedency injection.
+This project was created for practice what i've learned at Rocketseat bootcamp, Ignite.

 ## Start docker container